Rape during the Bangladesh Liberation War: In literature and media

 A photograph taken during the conflict of a woman who had been assaulted featured in an exhibition in London.
 Titled Shamed Woman, but also called Brave Woman, the image was taken by a Bangladeshi photographer, Naib Uddin Ahmed.
 The image is considered by John Tulloch to be as "classical a pose as any Madonna and Child".
 One of the more emotive photographs at the exhibition, the woman has her hands clenched, her face completely covered by her hair.
 Tulloch describes the image as having the "Capability to reveal or suggest what is unsayable".

 Orunodoyer Ognishakhi (Pledge to a New Dawn), the first film about the war, was screened in 1972 on the first Bangladeshi Independence Day celebration.
 It draws on the experiences of an actor called Altaf.
 While trying to reach safe haven in Calcutta, he encounters women who have been raped.
 The images of these birangona, stripped and vacant-eyed from the trauma, are used as testimony to the assault.
 Other victims Altaf meets are shown committing suicide or having lost their minds.

 In 1995 Gita Sahgal produced the documentary War Crimes File, which was screened on Channel 4.
 In 2011 the film Meherjaan was shown at the Guwahati International Film Festival.
 It explores the war from two perspectives: that of a woman who loved a Pakistani soldier and that of a person born from rape.

 In 1994, the book Ami Birangana Bolchi (The Voices of War Heroines) by Nilima Ibrahim was released.
 It is a collection of eyewitness testimony from seven rape victims, which Ibrahim documented while working in rehabilitation centres.
-The narratives of the survivors in this work is heavily critical of post-war Bangladeshi society's failure to support the victims of rape.
+The narratives of the survivors in this work are heavily critical of post-war Bangladeshi society's failure to support the victims of rape.

 Published in 2012, the book Rising from the Ashes: Women's Narratives of 1971 includes oral testimonies of women affected by the Liberation War.
 As well as an account from Taramon Bibi, who fought and was awarded the Bir Protik (Symbol of Valour) for her actions, there are nine interviews with women who were raped.
 The book's publication in English at the time of the fortieth anniversary of the war was noted in The New York Times as an "important oral history".

 The 2014 film Children of War portrays sexual violence during the war.
 The film by Mrityunjay Devvrat, starring Farooq Sheikh, Victor Banerjee, Raima Sen, among others, is meant to "send shivers down the viewers' spine.
 We want to make it so repulsive that no one even entertains the thought of pardoning rapists, let alone commit the crime.
 The shoot took its toll on all of us."